 Something remarkable happens when you get to the end of the first draft.
 You tend to understand your story in a way you couldn’t have in any other way.

 Story is alchemy.
-It’s only by applying the pressure of a deadline that our subconscious is activated and we find the aliveness in our novel.
+It’s only by applying the pressure of a deadline that our subconscious activates.
+Thus we find the aliveness in our novel.
 Every novelist’s goal is to create something that is bigger than he is.
 In practical terms, this is impossible.
 But that doesn’t prevent a first-time novelist from believing that through decades of bashing away, somehow he’ll be able to “figure the novel out.”
 Even when we’re done, on some level, our novel is a mystery.

 The solution is to write the first draft of our novel quickly, and surrender the results to the muse.